WesleyKlop/RatchetChat/README.md

 # RatchetChat
-A Websocket based chat system using Ratchet
+A Websocket based chat system using Ratchet and Adldap for authentication

 ## Installation